s4ke/Master-Thesis/src/md/003-motivation.md

 by introducing the concept of `Future`s and by giving the definitions of some topology skeletons.
 We describe an experimental Cloud Haskell based backend in Chapter \ref{sec:cloudHaskellExperiment}.
 Chapter \ref{sec:benchmarks} evaluates the performance of the PArrows DSL.
-Chapter \ref{sec:conclusion} gives and outlook and concludes.
+Chapter \ref{sec:outlook} gives and outlook and concludes.